 Pets have evolved to become acutely attuned to humans and our behaviour and emotions.
 Dogs, for example, are able to understand many of the words we use, but they’re even better at interpreting our tone of voice, body language, and gestures.
 And like any good human friend, a loyal dog will look into your eyes to gauge your emotional state and try to understand what you’re thinking and feeling (and to work out when the next walk or treat might be coming, of course).

-We hope that Milo will become an invaluable member of our school family.
+Milo has become an invaluable member of our school family.